charan-happy/devopswithcharan/Git and Github/Notes.md

 **Clone**

-- git clone is a command used in Git, to create a copy of a repository.
+- `git clone` is a command used in Git, to create a copy of a repository.
 When you clone a repository, you create a copy of the entire project, including all its files and the full revision history on your local machine.
 This allows you to work on the project locally, make changes, and then push those changes back to the original repository

-Example: git clone
+Example: git clone <remote repo url>

 - By default, git clone will create a local copy of the entire repository.
 However, you can also specify a particular branch or tag to clone using the -b or --branch option, or clone only a specific directory or subdirectory of the repository using the --depth option.

 - ### clone a remote respository

-= clone copies entire history commits
+ clone copies entire history commits

 - Remote tracking branches are created
 - Default branch will be checkout to local dir